Gussriquena/Gussriquena/README.md

 - ☕ Specializing in Java
 - 🌱 Currently learning more about Unit Tests and System Design/architecture
+- 💻 Always learning how to improve my Code Quality with patterns and best practices

 ### ⚡ Main Skills
 <p align="left">